dawmster/XamarinAndCpp/README.md

 # Xamarin And C++
 This is an attempt at using C++ library (.a) in Visual Studio for Mac (a.k.a.
 Xamarin)

+### Contents
-MyCppLib - XCode project
+1) MyCppLib - XCode project
-XamarinMacApp - Visual Studio For Mac solution libMyCppLib.a - that is a product of MyCppLib (last build step copies the product here, and XamarinMacApp references it)
+1) XamarinMacApp - Visual Studio For Mac solution
+1) libMyCppLib.a - that is a product of MyCppLib (last build step copies the product here, and XamarinMacApp references it)

+## What is ok
-MyCppLib compiles fine and produces libMyCppLib.a
+*MyCppLib* compiles fine and produces libMyCppLib.a
 I intended to export only two C functions (my_C_Function, my_second_C_Function).
 But I am unable to strip other sybols - which seems to be root of the problem